-The mission of See Her Lead is to provide experiential leadership programming for girls enhancing emotional, intellectual, physical, social, and business growth.
+The mission of Love Progress Park is to provide experiential leadership programming for girls enhancing emotional, intellectual, physical, social, and business growth.
 Our vision is to See All Girls Live With The Courage To Lead.

-All SHL Directors are current or rising community leaders.
-Lead Group Coaches are hand-picked by SHL Directors based on very specific criteria.
+All LPP Directors are current or rising community leaders.
+L.E.A.D.
+Group Coaches are hand-picked by LPP Directors based on very specific criteria.
 Directors and Coaches must pass background checks, complete L.E.A.D.
-Team Development training, and abide by strict SHL standards.
+Team Development training, and abide by strict LPP standards.
 Our Directors and Coaches believe all girls can reach their leadership potential.

-Generally, we work with girls in grades 5-12.
-Each program or event (Lead Groups, Clinics, Camps, HEROwn Story Project, etc.) has specific age requirements listed in the event descriptions.
+Generally, we work with girls in grades 6-12.
+Each program or event (L.E.A.D.
+Groups, Leadership Project, etc.) has specific age requirements listed in the event descriptions.

-Love Progress Park / See Her Lead has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
+Love Progress Park has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
 There may be exceptions given for long-term illness.

-Girls in Lead Groups collaborate on an entrepreneurial project that sparks creativity and empowers each girl to navigate the entrepreneurial process, build their self-belief, and connect with peers and Coaches to help follow through.
-Lead Groups become true friend-groups and give girls a safe social space to grow in as young women and future leaders year over year.
+The L.E.A.D. acronym stands for Live Excellence Achieve Dreams.
+Girls in L.E.A.D.
+Groups establish their values, core strengths, goals & dreams, then work a plan to start moving toward realizing their individual leadership potential.
+Weekly leadership practices are times girls in L.E.A.D. groups collaborate on an entrepreneurial project that sparks creativity and empowers each girl to navigate the entrepreneurial process, build their self-belief, and connect with peers and coaches to help follow through.
+L.E.A.D.
+Groups become true friend-groups and give girls a safe social space to grow in as young women and future leaders year over year.

-The HEROwn Story Project is a 3-day fun and inspirational workshop teaching self-care, physical fitness, overcoming fear, and so much more for the purpose of motivating girls to write the next year’s story of their lives with themselves as the HERO at the end.
-The vision and goal-setting challenge gives girls a view of what is possible when they have a plan of attack and let us become their guides to getting through to their goals.
+The Winter Leadership Project and Summer HEROwn Story Leadership Project are multi-day fun and inspirational workshops teaching leadership strategies to build confidence, physical fitness, mindsets that overcome fear and enable resilience, and so much more for the purpose of motivating girls to write the next year’s story of their lives with themselves as the HERO at the end.
+The vision and goal-setting challenges give girls a perspective of what is possible when they have a plan of attack and let us become their guides to getting through to their goals.

 We are thrilled to offer a Scholarship Program!
-This program aims to help future leaders reach their goals by covering the cost of joining a Lead Group for one year through scholarship funds provided by generous individuals and community partners who want to see young women live with the courage to lead!
+This program aims to help future leaders reach their goals by covering the cost of joining leadership experiences for one year through scholarship funds provided by generous individuals and community partners who want to see young women live with the courage to lead!
 Please email us at [email protected] to learn more.

-No, but we’re working on it!
-Check our ‘Locations’ page to see if there are Lead Groups in your city.
-If you don’t see your city listed and you want to start a Lead Group, please visit fill out the ‘Join Our List’ form or email us at [email protected]!
+We’re working on it!
+If you want to start a L.E.A.D.
+Group in your city, please visit fill out the ‘Join Our List’ form or email us at [email protected] and let us know!

 Please visit the ‘Become a City Director’ under our ‘Programs’ page to submit an Interest Form!

-Love Progress Park/See Her Lead (LPP/SHL) does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
+Love Progress Park (LPP) does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, selection of Lead Group students, hiring and firing of staff, and selection of vendors.
 We are committed to providing an inclusive and welcoming environment for all students, members of our staff, coaches, and vendors.

-We, LOVE PROGRESS PARK / SEE HER LEAD, explain in this policy how we collect, process, use, share, and secure the information that we receive from users via our websites, mobile apps, and over email (together, the “LOVE PROGRESS PARK / SEE HER LEAD Services”).
+We, LOVE PROGRESS PARK, explain in this policy how we collect, process, use, share, and secure the information that we receive from users via our websites, mobile apps, and over email (together, the “LOVE PROGRESS PARK Services”).
 This policy also explains your choices regarding the use of, access to, and correction of your personal information.

 Accounts are considered late one week after the installment is due and will be charged an additional $25 late fee.
 Students with an outstanding balance will not be allowed to participate until paid in full.
 Special arrangements will need to approved by a director.

-LPP/SHL has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
+LPP has a strict no refund policy once students receive our official Lead Group Coaching or correspondance, attend the first day of programming, or make their first programming payment installment.
 There may be exceptions given for long-term illness.

 All grievances need to wait at least 24 hours before reaching out to Lead Group Coaches to set up a phone call or meeting.
 Taking time to let initial feelings subside allows for logical, controlled discussion.